... how different aiming systems are used to aim pool shots.

 If you want to learn the magic of DAM, I am currently offering exclusive private lessons.
 I know this might sound ridiculous, but I must be clear on this matter: My students are not allowed to share with anybody anything they learn.
 They are required to sign a special nondisclosure agreement that binds them for life.
-People are willing to openly discuss and share everything they learn from my VEPS or VEPP series; but if and when I ever release a DAM DVD, the information must not be disclosed by any viewers; otherwise, they risk exposing themselves to extreme wrath and persecution.
+People are willing to openly discuss and share everything they learn from my BU, VEPS, and VEPP series; but if and when I ever release a DAM DVD, the information must not be disclosed by any viewers; otherwise, they risk exposing themselves to extreme wrath and persecution.

 Now for a somewhat more serious, realistic, and useful description of what DAM actually is ...

 The basics of the DAM system are: with a consistent pre-shot routine, visualize the required "angle of the shot" and required "line of aim" while standing, then align your vision center with the line of aim as you move your bridge hand and cue forward into your stance while keeping your focus on the object ball (or ghost-ball resting point, or contact point, or ball overlap, or whatever else defines your target), then follow all of the recommended stroke "best practices."
 Be sure to maintain "quiet eyes" both at the "set" aiming position, checking both the CB tip contact point and your aiming line, and when focusing on the object ball (or whatever target you have identified) during the final forward stroke.
 If you are a good shooter and maintain focus and don't do anything wrong during the entire DAM process, you will make every shot.